symbiote-h2020/ResourceAccessProxyPlugin/README.md

 ```

 The first line is defining the name of this specific RAP plugin.

-**NOTE:** When you register resource in the registration JSON there is `pluginId` which need to be this name.
-In this case it needs to be `RapPluginExample`.
+**NOTE:** When you register resource in the registration JSON
+there is `pluginId` which needs to be this name.
+In this case
+it needs to be `RapPluginExample`.

 The second group of lines is configuration of RabbitMQ server.
 The RAP plugin communicates
 with RAP component by using RabbitMQ server.
 For connecting to RabbitMQ server RAP plugin
-needs to know hots, username and password.
+needs to know host, username and password.
 The default values are in this example.

 The third group of lines are configuration of RAP plugin.

 If `filtersSupported` is `false` then
 the RAP component will filter responses from RAP plugin.
 Then the RAP plugin needs to return
 all observations when history is asked.
 If this value is `true` then the RAP is responsible
 for filtering data.
+The data is send in new listeners.

 If `notificationsSupported` is `false` it means that RAP plugin can not stream data.
 If it
 is `true` then it can accept subscriptions and RAP plugin is responsible for pushing data